JOIN OUR TEAM

 PRIMARY ROLES + RESPONSIBILITIES

-Co-Teaching the Building Hero Training Program (Approximately 20 hrs a week, September-December & March-June)
+Leading the Building Hero Training Program

 Key Responsibilities:

-• Deliver engaging, high-quality instruction following the established curriculum
+• Deliver engaging, high-quality instruction following the established curriculum.

-• Coordinate weekly prep with co-teachers, including ordering materials, milling wood, prototyping, and preparing lessons
+• Coordinate weekly prep with co-teachers, including ordering materials, milling wood, prototyping, and preparing lessons.

-• Follow up with participants on attendance, project deadlines, and upcoming lessons
+• Follow up with participants on attendance, project deadlines, and upcoming lessons.

-• Conduct regular assessments, including daily lesson reflections and program-start and program-end evaluations
+• Conduct regular assessments, including daily lesson reflections and program-start and program-end evaluations.

-• Document and share the program through photos, updates, and stories for social media and communications
+• Document and share the program through photos, updates, and stories for social media and communications.

-• Assist in planning and preparing the community build project
+• Assist in planning and preparing the community-build project

 Tiny WPA partners with schools and community organizations to lead single-session, multi-week, and months-long design-build workshops.
 Many of these workshops take place off-site in schools and neighborhoods throughout Philadelphia, with schedules varying based on partnership requests.
 The one consistent program is our Wednesday afternoon session with high school students from Science Leadership Academy Beeber and Center City.